 Bone Marrow CD34 Depleted Mononuclear Cells, Frozen

 Bone marrow MNCs are separated from whole bone marrow by a density gradient centrifugation protocol.
 CD34 depleted mononuclear cells are isolated by removing the CD34+ population from the MNCs using immunomagnetic separation.
 The CD34 depleted mononuclear cells contain less than 0.1% CD34+ cells.
-The presence of CD34+ cells is assessed using flow cytometry prior to cryopreservation.
-The isolated MNCs can be used to isolate immune cell subpopulations, to study monocyte behavior and interactions, or used as a control for donor matched CD34+ stem cell experiments (Please request the CD34 depleted flow-through fraction upon ordering).
+The presence of CD34+ cells is assessed by flow cytometry prior to cryopreservation.
+The isolated MNCs can be used to isolate subpopulations or used as a control for donor matched CD34+ stem cell experiments (Please request the CD34 depleted flow-through fraction upon ordering CD34+ stem cells).

 Cells were obtained using Institutional Review Board (IRB) approved consent forms and protocols.